 I have pulled together here freely available resources on the implications of the decision in Cheshire West, including both official guidance and commentary.
 I will add to this for as long as it appears to be useful – any suggestions gratefully received.
-Remember that the most recent news will always be covered in the 39 Essex Chambers Mental Capacity Law Newsletters, and coverage of all relevant cases concerning deprivation of liberty can be found in our case-law database.
+Remember that the most recent news will always be covered in the 39 Essex Chambers Mental Capacity Report, and coverage of all relevant cases concerning deprivation of liberty can be found in our case-law database.

 Law Commission Mental Capacity and Deprivation of Liberty report